 Local pesticides, fertilizers, and pollutants

-In southern France and northeastern Spain is present Rana Kl. grafi Crochet, Dubois, Ohler and Tunner, 1995, the klepton associated with Rana perezi.
-This hybridogenetic species was originated by hybridization between Rana perezi and R. ridibunda (Graf et al. 1977; Uzzell and Tunner 1983; Arano et al. 1995).
+In southern France and northeastern Spain, a hybrid species is present ,Pelophylax Kl. grafi Crochet, Dubois, Ohler and Tunner, 1995.
+This is a klepton (wikipedia), a hybridogenetic species, that originates by hybridization between Pelophylax perezi and P. ridibunda (Graf et al. 1977; Uzzell and Tunner 1983; Arano et al. 1995).

 Barbadillo, L.J., Lacomba, J.I., Pérez Mellado, V., Sancho, V. and López-Jurado, L.F.
 (1999).
 Anfibios y reptiles de la Península Ibérica, Baleares y Canarias.
 GeoPlaneta S.A.
 Barcelona.
 419 pp.